Charles E W Bean, Diaries, AWM38 3DRL 606/42/1 - April 1916 - Part 6

 are still a large & may account

-for some of these occurrences
+for some of these occurrences.

 Still, the main thing that

-is making the men merry is
+is making the men nervy is

 the burning of billets - within / last